stain/ro-crate-paper/manuscript.md

 ] }
 ```

 _**Listing 1**: Simplified[^5] RO-Crate metadata file showing the flattened compacted JSON-LD `@graph` array containing the data entities and contextual entities, cross-referenced using `@id`.
-The `ro-crate-metadata.json` entity declares conformance with the RO-Crate specification using a versioned persistent identifier, further RO-Crate descriptions are on the root data entity `./` or any of the referenced data or contextual entities, as exemplified by the `ImageObject` referencing contextual entities for `contentLocation` and `author` that differs from that of the overall RO-Crate.
+The `ro-crate-metadata.json` entity declares conformance with the RO-Crate specification using a versioned persistent identifier, further RO-Crate descriptions are on the root data entity `./` or any of the referenced data or contextual entities, as exemplified by the data entity `ImageObject` referencing contextual entities for `contentLocation` and `author` that differs from that of the overall RO-Crate.
+In this example `about` of the CSV data entity reference the `ImageObject`, which then take the roles of both a data entity and contextual entity.
 While `Person` entities ideally are identified with ORCID PIDs as for Josiah, in contrast `#alice` is here an RO-Crate local identifier, highlighting the pragmatic “just enough” Linked Data approach_.

 In this flattened profile of JSON-LD, each `{entity}` under `@graph` represents the RDF triples with a common subject (`@id`), mapped properties like `hasPart`, and objects — as either literal `"string"` values, referenced `{objects}` (which properties are listed in its own entity), or a JSON `[list]` of these.
 If processed as JSON-LD, this forms an RDF graph by matching the `@id` IRIs and applying the `@context` mapping to schema.org terms.